utku1608/AirlineApi-Midterm/README.md

 # ✈️ Airline API – Midterm Project
+> A midterm project developed for SE4458, implementing a fully functional RESTful airline ticketing API with JWT auth, paging, and Azure deployment.

 This is a RESTful Web API for managing airline ticketing operations such as flight scheduling, ticket purchasing, passenger check-in, and querying passenger lists.
 Developed as part of SE4458 Software Architecture & Design of Modern Large Scale Systems – Midterm.